 In support of the planning submission this standalone sustainability statement has been produced.
 Due to the size and scope of the proposed works (minor and non-referable), the policies included in the below documents will be addressed where appropriate and feasible as detailed in this report.

-- National Planning Policy Framework (July 2018); - Building Regulations Part L1B 2013; - GLA London Plan 2016 (& supporting guidance); - Camden's Local Plan (2017); - Camden's Planning Guidance on energy efficiency and adaptation (2019).
+- National Planning Policy Framework (July 2018); - Building Regulations Part L1B 2013; - GLA London Plan 2016 (& supporting guidance); - GLA draft London Plan (emerging) - Camden's Local Plan (2017); - Camden's Planning Guidance on energy efficiency and adaptation (2019).